EricVsGaming/JavaScript-Algorithms/convertTemperature/README.md

-# convertTemperture
+# convertTemperature

 ## Objective
     Write a function that converts Celcius to Fahrenheit.

 ## Example outputs
-    convertTemperture(0) will return 32
+    convertTemperature(0) will return 32
-    convertTemperture(12) will return 53.6
+    convertTemperature(12) will return 53.6
-    convertTemperture(-30) will return -22
+    convertTemperature(-30) will return -22

 ## How I solved it
     Write a function that takes in one argument (celcius).